"My Voice"

 To obtain suggestions for laryngectomees how to cope with COVID-19 pandemic click the Laryngectomee Newsletter link.

-Upper airway issues: eating, swallowing, excessive salivation, belching, passing gas, esophageal dilation, smelling, fistula, voicing, in laryngectomees
+Upper airway issues: eating, excessive salivation, belching, passing gas, swallowing, esophageal dilation, smelling, fistula, Botox use, voicing, in laryngectomees

 Eating, swallowing, and smelling are not the same after laryngectomy ( also called laryngectomie, laryngektomie, laringectomia, laryngektomii, laringektomija, laringektomiya, and larenjektomi).
 This is because radiation and surgery create permanent lifelong changes.
 Radiation therapy can cause fibrosis of the muscles of mastication which can lead to one's inability to open the mouth (trismus or lockjaw), making eating more difficult.